top of page

 In clear, deep lakes, baitfish often suspend well off bottom.
 This is why so many anglers fish too shallow or hug bottom while lake trout cruise 10–30 feet above it.

-If your sonar is showing bait, stay there — even if it feels “wrong.”
+Rule of thumb: If your sonar is showing bait, stay there — even if it feels “wrong.”

 How to Find Bigger Lake Trout